In Birmingham, AL

 Breast Augmentation Options

 Breast implants come in many different varieties.
 For the implant material, patients choose between silicone and saline implants.
 Silicone implants tend to produce a more natural look and feel and are less likely to rupture, whereas saline implants are more affordable and produce an excellent result in appropriate candidates.
 Structured implants are saline filled implants that have special chambers that allow them to feel like silicone while being actually filled with saline.
 Patients also choose between smooth and textured implants.
 Textured implants are thought to reduce the risk of capsular contracture and can help stabilize the implant by adhering more aggressively to the surrounding tissue.
 Additionally, patients choose their implant shape (round or anatomical), profile (width and forward projection of the implants), and size (measured in cubic centimeters, not cups).
-Dr. Cohn or Dr. Anderson will advise you on all these decisions based on your preferences and your anatomy.
+Dr. Cohn will advise you on all these decisions based on your preferences and your anatomy.

 During breast augmentation, the breast implants are inserted either above or below the chest muscle.
 Placing breast implants over the muscle causes less tissue trauma, and this technique may be recommended for patients who desire a prompter recovery, assuming they have adequate breast tissue to provide coverage for their selected implant.
 Placing breast implants under the muscle is a very common option, as well, due to the advantage of reducing implant visibility and providing additional soft-tissue coverage over the implant.
-Our doctors may recommend over-the-muscle or under-the-muscle placement for you according to your needs.
+Dr. Cohn may recommend over-the-muscle or under-the-muscle placement for you according to your needs.

 Breast augmentation is performed using one of three incision types.
 These incisions are the inframammary incision (in the breast crease beneath the breasts), the transaxillary incision (in the armpits), and the periareolar incision (around the areolas surrounding the nipples).
 The appropriate incision for your breast augmentation procedure will be based on implant type, the desired degree of breast enlargement, your anatomy, and personal preference.

 Your recovery experience will depend on the techniques used and your body’s natural ability to heal.
 Patients will need to limit their activities for several days and avoid certain exercise for several weeks.
 Soreness and swelling are common for a few weeks after the procedure.
 It is important to avoid excessive force or motion to the incisions as they heal.
-Our doctors will provide you with specific instructions on how to care for your breasts and surgical incisions, how to take medications, and how to reduce the risk of infection.
+Dr. Cohn will provide you with specific instructions on how to care for your breasts and surgical incisions, how to take medications, and how to reduce the risk of infection.
 He will also let you know when it is safe to resume all exercises and normal activities.

 Anesthesia is administered prior to your procedure so that you will not experience any pain during your surgery.
 Soreness and discomfort may be present during the first few weeks of recovery.
 Patients can take oral pain medications to alleviate any discomfort.